Welcome to

 Moszkowski, Moritz The Sunshine Composer Answers his Critics Was he just too nice to produce great art?

-Mozart, Wolfgang A. Not bad, for a four-year old: Mozart's first compositions
+Mozart, W. A. Not bad, for a five-year old: Mozart's first compositions

 Mussorgsky, Modeste With Friends Like These... pals dish a little gossip about Modeste Mussorgsky